 Jama’at is a cadre based socio-religious-political party that exists in Kashmir since 1946.
 But its formal entry into politics came in 1969 with local bodies election.

-“In a way, Jama’at introduced democratic electoral process in Kashmir,” says Ali (name changed) a senior Jama’at member from south Kashmir.
+“In a way, Jama’at introduced the democratic electoral process in Kashmir,” says Ali (name changed) a senior Jama’at member from south Kashmir.
 “Otherwise Sheikh Abdullah used to sweep elections virtually unopposed.
 Jama’at’s entry into elections encouraged others to participate.”

 The first official meeting of MUF took place in Botengo, Sopore.
 It acquired its name there.

 The first discussion that took place, remembers Prof Bhat, was about the nomenclature.
-Will MUF’s constitution mention state of J&K or simply J&K, was point of discussion.
+Will MUF’s constitution mention the state of J&K or simply J&K, was the point of discussion.
 “State of J&K introduced it as one of the states of India while as J&K portrayed it as an independent entity,” explains G M Bhat.